LagPixelLOL/GamemodeSwitcherLP/README.md

 ### Added:
 added commands /gm s/c/sp/a /gms /gmc /gmsp /gm - change gamemodes. \
 added command /suicide - no comment. \
-added commands /spec /s - the first time you run it will change your gamemode to spectator, the second time you run it will teleport you back to your starting location then change back your gamemode. \
+added commands /spec /s - the first time you run it will change your gamemode to spectator, the second time you run it will teleport you back to your starting location then change back your gamemode, players without gslp.admin permission can't change their gamemode while spectating. \
 added permission for /me and /say - you can use this to toggle player's ability to run /me and/or /say. \
 added speed limiter for players - you can control player's max speed with permissions. \
 added command /speedlimit - toggles or sets arguments for speed limiter(blocks per second, notify console). \